Arkansas Razorbacks: History

 After classes were first held at the university, a contest was held on campus to select school colors.
 Cardinal (a shade of deep red) was selected over heliotrope, a shade of moderate purple.
 The first Arkansas football team was formed that same year and was known as the "Arkansas Cardinals".
-Sometime around the year 1900, the color black began making its way onto Razorback merchandise and eventually some team uniforms.
-Indeed, for some time, the Collegiate Licensing Company (responsible for all UA licensed gear) touted the university's colors as red and black instead of cardinal red and white.
-While this has been corrected, many manufacturers of UA related merchandise still make a product according to the red and black color scheme.
 Arkansas merchandise sold at the highest levels in school history during the 2012–13 academic year when royalties through CLC ranked 10th best in the nation.

 In 1909, the football team finished a 7–0 season, allowing only 18 points on defense and scoring 186 points on offense.
 College Football Hall of Fame coach Hugo Bezdek proclaimed his team played "like a wild band of razorback hogs".
 The name proved so popular that it was changed for the 1910 season.
 The tradition of calling the hogs, "Woo, Pig!
 Sooie" was added in the 1920s.

 In 1957, Frank Broyles was hired as the head football coach and served in that position for 19 years (1957-1976).
 Broyles' team was awarded the 1964 National Championship by the Football Writers Association of America and the Helms Athletic Foundation.
 At the time, the AP Poll and UPI Coaches Poll both awarded their championships before bowl games, and they gave their awards to an undefeated Alabama.
 However, Alabama lost the 1965 Orange Bowl game to Texas (a team Arkansas defeated in Austin, TX 14-13), while Arkansas won the 1965 Cotton Bowl Classic against Nebraska.
 The FWAA and HAF both awarded their national championship designations to Arkansas, who was the only team to go undefeated through the bowl games that year.
 Both the University of Arkansas and the University of Alabama claimed national championships for 1964.